yudhisteer/Assessing-NeRF-s-Efficacy-in-3D-Model-Reconstruction-A-Comparative-Analysis-with-Blender/README.md

 Casts Rays: NeRF virtually casts rays from the camera's viewpoint through each pixel in the 2D image.
 Each ray represents a line in 3D space, originating at the camera's position and passing through a specific pixel's location on the image.

 Into the 3D Scene: These rays extend into the 3D scene, essentially probing the scene's geometry and appearance.
 The purpose of casting rays from each pixel is to collect information about how light interacts with the scene, which helps NeRF build a 3D representation of the scene.
 The algorithm uses this information to reconstruct the 3D scene's geometry and appearance.
-By gathering data from multiple rays cast from different pixels in the image, NeRF can create a more accurate and detailed 3D model.  the phrase "casts rays into the 3D scene" means that NeRF sends out virtual rays from the camera's viewpoint through each pixel in the 2D image to understand and model the 3D scene.
+By gathering data from multiple rays cast from different pixels in the image, NeRF can create a more accurate and detailed 3D model.
+The phrase "casts rays into the 3D scene" means that NeRF sends out virtual rays from the camera's viewpoint through each pixel in the 2D image to understand and model the 3D scene.

-### 0.4 NeRFing a sphere
+### 0.4 NeRFing a sphere - Part I
-In this section, we will apply ray-casting techniques in order to create a sphere.
+Before diving deep into NeRFing a ```3D``` model, I want to take the simplest example: **a sphere**.
+We will first try to apply the principles as shown in the NeRF paper to 3D model a sphere.
+In this section, we will apply **ray-casting** techniques in order to create a sphere then we will improve it in the following sections.

 We start by defining the difference between a **line** and a **ray**. while a line is an infinite straight path extending in **both directions**, a ray has an **origin** and a **direction vector** that extends infinitely in **one** direction.
-The equation of a ray can be modeled as a parametric equation:
+The equation of a ray can be modeled as a **parametric equation**:

 <p align="center">
   <img src="https://github.com/yudhisteer/Training-a-Neural-Radiance-Fields-NeRF-/assets/59663734/56095af0-764d-431b-8361-3d46a55947de"/>